llamaxyz/llama/documentation/ActionCreation.md

 ## Permissioning Action Creation

-Permissions are the atomic unit for action creation access control and are managed through the `LlamaPolicy` contract.
+Permission IDs are the atomic unit for action creation access control and are managed through the `LlamaPolicy` contract.
-Permissions can be assigned to roles, roles are assigned to policies, and accounts (users) hold policies.
+Permission IDs can be assigned to roles, roles are assigned to policies, and accounts (users) hold policies.
-Policies can have zero or many roles, and roles can have zero or many permissions.
+Policies can have zero or many roles, and roles can have zero or many permission IDs.
 When creating an action, LlamaCore performs a validation check is done to make sure that the policyholder has a role with the correct permission.
 Additional checks may be run by the strategy or a guard.

-Permissions are calculated by taking the `keccak256` hash of the ABI-encoded `PermissionData` struct, which looks like this:
+Permission IDs are calculated by taking the `keccak256` hash of the ABI-encoded `PermissionData` struct, which looks like this:
 ```solidity
 struct PermissionData {
   address target; // Contract being called by an action.